 In this Article

-So, can a 50-year-old woman get pregnant and have a healthy baby naturally?
-Unfortunately, the chances of a healthy natural conception after 50 are only 1%.
-Even if a woman were to get pregnant in her fifties, there is a high chance that the baby will be born with birth defects or the pregnancy does not reach maturity and ends in a miscarriage.
-Healthy maternal conception after 50 often only takes place after extensive fertility treatments and with the help of donor eggs.
+The fertility levels of a woman who is above 50 years of age are low.
+Even the eggs left at this point, if any at all, won’t be able to support a new life.
+Hence, it can be very difficult for a 50-year-old woman to get pregnant naturally and have a healthy baby.
+The chances of a healthy natural conception after the age of 50 years are only 1%.
+Even if a woman does get pregnant in her fifties, there is a high chance that the baby will be born with birth defects or the pregnancy might end up in a miscarriage.
+A woman can conceive in her 50s, but she may not conceive naturally.
+A woman in her 50s can get pregnant only after undergoing extensive fertility treatments and with the help of donor eggs.

 1. Get Yourself Checked